You’re eating wild salmon and walnuts because of the health benefits from omega 3’s. But are you eating enough omega 9 foods in your diet?

 You’re also aware that omega 6 fatty acids offer health benefits, including skin and hair growth, maintaining bone health, and regulating metabolism.
 But you also know there’s a catch to omega 6’s: these polyunsaturated fatty acids can promote inflammation if you eat too many of them, especially from vegetable oils and seed oils.

-You also learned what the exact healthy ratio of omega 3 to omega 6 fatty acids is here.
+You also learned what the exact healthy ratio of omega 3 to omega 6 fatty acids is in a previous article.
 But how much do you know about other fatty acids.
 Did you even know there are other fatty acids besides omega 3’s and 6’s?

 There’s also omega 5’s, omega 7’s and omega 9’s.
 Both omega 3 and omega 6 fatty acids are considered essential.
 That means you must get them from the diet or supplementation in order to stay healthy.